aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/08-deployment.md

 # Deployment

-Assuming we have a predictive model that we are satisfied with, we can serve the model within a REST API with which requests can be made to and we will be provided with predictions.
+Assuming we have a predictive model that we are satisfied with, we can serve it within a REST API service with which requests can be made to and predictions are returned.

 Python has plenty of web frameworks that we can leverage on to build our REST API.
 Popular examples include